 In winter 2019/20, we introduced reusable plastic cups for use on busy shifts where we would normally have resorted to using disposable plastic cups.
 In the long run, this not only reduces our plastic usage, but also saves us money.
 These reusable cups also mean we use less large refuse sacks during close-down.

-Recycling bins are located behind each bar, with the option to recycle glass, plastic & packaging, and cardboard.
+We have increased the quantity and accessibility of recycling bins behind each bar, with the option to recycle glass, plastic & packaging, and cardboard.
 A large part of recycling relies on staff being mindful, making recycling part of their daily routine and not cutting corners – ie. if a recycling bin is full it should be emptied as opposed to disposing the item into a general waste bin.

 We also extend the lifeline of a lot of glass bottles by participating in a consigne system, whereby certain empty soft drink bottles are held back and taken away to be reused.